SamuelSwartzberg/flashcardifying_text_temp/nvc.md

 observations trigger needs to be met/unmet, which cause certain feelings.
 As a consequence, we may or may not make a request.
 All four components are completely internal to each person.
 The life-affirming version clarifies this, while the life-alienating version tries to place the cause of the component outside of the relvant person.
-When using the NVC process, leaving out one or more components may be done, but may also work to imply that the causes for the components expressed/recieved are outside of the relevant person, thus becoming (more) life-alienated. when engaging in the NVC process, for all four components, NVC encourages us to be as specific as possible.
+When using the NVC process (both during expressing and recieving), leaving out one or more components may be done, but may also work to imply that the causes for the components expressed/recieved are outside of the relevant person, thus becoming (more) life-alienated. when engaging in the NVC process, for any of the four components, NVC encourages us to be as specific as possible.
-The standard formula for including all four NVC components is When I sense A I feel B because I need C. Would you be willing to do D?  or Are you sensing A and feeling B because you are needing C. Would D meet your need?
+The standard formula for including all four NVC components is When I sense A I feel B because I need C. Would you be willing to do D?  or
 NVC argues that the set of feelings and needs are (nearly) universal.

 ### observations